 This is a great resource that is ideal for parents of nonverbal children or children with communication impairments that range from ages 3-6 years old.

-This text offers a simple way to introduce both the parent and the child to American Sign Language by provided 101 help vocabulary signs that can be used for daily use.
-It offers fun activities to practice, and includes practical guides with advice for implementing American Sign Language to children with Autism, Deaf early learners, and more.
+This text offers a simple way to introduce both the parent and the child to American Sign Language with 101 vocabulary signs that can be used for daily use.
+It offers fun activities to practice and includes practical guides with advice for implementing American Sign Language to children with Autism, Deaf early learners, and more.

 Looking for a Book That Teaches Food & Days of the Week Signs?